Each of the checklists

 Swallowtail

-These two groups have been selected as examples of invertebrate
+These two butterfly families have been selected as examples of

-%) of these two butterfly groups are single nation endemics.
+%) of these two butterfly families are single nation endemics.

 the search by distribution feature (Catalogue